cgdevopsgcp/bump-build-number/README.md

 ## Important Notes
 - Annotations must be deleted from the CLI
-- Annotations can be updated in the UI by creating an annotation with the same name and a new value
+- Annotations can be updated in the UI by creating an annotation with the same name and type with a new value

 ### Step arguments